The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Abstract

 \section{Abstract}

-{The evolution of the cluster mass function traces the growth of linear density perturbations and provides valuable insights into the growth of structures, the nature of dark matter, and the cosmological parameters governing the Universe.
-The primary science goal of \erosita, on board the \textit{Spectrum Roentgen Gamma (SRG)} mission, launched in 2019, is to constrain cosmology through the evolution of cluster mass function.
-In this paper, we present the cosmological constraints obtained from 5259 clusters of galaxies detected over an area of 12791~deg$^{2}$ in the Western Galactic Hemisphere of the \erosita's first All-Sky Survey (\erass).
-The common footprint region (4968~deg$^{2}$) between the \erosita Survey and the Dark Energy, the Kilo-Degree, and Hyper Supreme Camera Surveys is used for calibration of the scaling between X-ray count rate of the clusters and their total mass through measurements of their weak gravitational lensing signal. \erass cluster abundances constrain the \lcdm parameters, which are the energy density of the total matter to $\Omega_{\mathrm{m}}=0.29^{+0.01}_{-0.02}$, and the normalization of the density fluctuations to $\sigma_{8}=0.88\pm0.02$ and their combination yields $S_{8}=\sigma_8 ({\Omega_{\mathrm{m}}} / {0.3})^{0.5}=0.86\pm0.01$, consistent and at a similar precision with the state-of-the-art CMB measurements.
-The origin of the $S_{8}$ tension previously reported in the literature likely lies in systematic or statistical noise in the weak lensing results and not in the theoretical extension of the \lcdm cosmological model. \erass cosmological experiment places a most stringent upper limit on the summed masses of left-handed light neutrinos to $\sum m_{\nu}< 0.22\mathrm{~eV}$ (95\% confidence interval).
-Combining \erass cluster abundance measurements with CMB and ground-based neutrino oscillation experiments, we measure the summed neutrino masses to be $\sum m_\nu = 0.08_{-0.02}^{+0.03}\mathrm{~eV}$ or $\sum m_\nu = 0.12_{-0.01}^{+0.03}\mathrm{~eV}$ assuming a normal or inverted mass hierarchy scenario for neutrino eigenstates. \erass cluster abundances significantly improve the constraints on the dark energy equation of state parameter to $w=-1.12 \pm 0.12$.
+{The evolution of the cluster mass function traces the growth of linear density perturbations, providing valuable insights into the growth of structures, the nature of dark matter, and the cosmological parameters governing the Universe.
+The primary science goal of \erosita, on board the \textit{Spectrum Roentgen Gamma (SRG)} mission, is to constrain cosmology through the evolution of the cluster mass function.
+In this paper, we present a set of cosmological constraints obtained from 5259 clusters of galaxies detected over an area of 12791~deg$^{2}$ in the western Galactic hemisphere of \erosita's first All-Sky Survey (\erass).
+The common footprint region (4968~deg$^{2}$) between the \erosita Survey and Dark Energy Survey (DES), the Kilo-Degree Survey (KiDS), and the Hyper Supreme Camera (HSC) survey is used for calibration of the scaling between X-ray count rate of the clusters and their total mass through measurements of their weak gravitational lensing signal.
+The \erass cluster abundances constrain the \lcdm parameters, namely, the energy density of the total matter to $\Omega_{\mathrm{m}}=0.29^{+0.01}_{-0.02}$ and the normalization of the density fluctuations to $\sigma_{8}=0.88\pm0.02,$ and their combination yields $S_{8}=\sigma_8 ({\Omega_{\mathrm{m}}} / {0.3})^{0.5}=0.86\pm0.01$.
+These results are consistent and achieve at a similar precision with state-of-the-art cosmic microwave background (CMB) measurements.
+Furthermore, the \erass cosmological experiment places a most stringent upper limit on the summed masses of left-handed light neutrinos to $\sum m_{\nu}< 0.43\mathrm{~eV}$ (95\% confidence interval) from cluster number counts alone.
+By combining \erass cluster abundance measurements with CMB- and ground-based neutrino oscillation experiments, we measured the summed neutrino masses to be $\sum m_\nu = 0.09_{-0.02}^{+0.04}\mathrm{~eV}$ or $\sum m_\nu = 0.12_{-0.02}^{+0.03}\mathrm{~eV,}$ assuming a normal or inverted mass hierarchy scenario for neutrino eigenstates.
+The \erass cluster abundances significantly improve the constraints on the dark energy equation of state parameter to $w=-1.12 \pm 0.12$.
 When $\sum m_{\nu}$ and $w$ are left free, we find consistent results with the concordance \lcdm cosmology.
-Our results from the first All-Sky Survey improve the cosmological constraints over a factor of 5 to 9 over the previous cluster surveys, establishing cluster abundance measurements for precision cosmology and setting the stage for the deeper \erosita All-Sky Surveys as well as future cluster abundance experiments. }
+Our results from the first All-Sky Survey improve the cosmological constraints by over a factor of 5 to 9 over the previous cluster surveys, establishing cluster abundance measurements for precision cosmology and setting the stage for deeper \erosita All-Sky Surveys, as well as for future cluster abundance experiments. }

 \keywords{ Surveys -- Galaxies: clusters: general -- Galaxies: clusters: intracluster medium -- X-rays: galaxies: clusters -- Cosmology: observations }